 Though it's been a big year for video conferencing technology, 2020 hasn’t lived up to expectations for the Tandberg legacy company, Synergy SKY.

-The company develop software that links professional video solutions from vendors like Cisco and Microsoft and simplify the user experience.
+The company develops software that links professional video solutions from vendors like Cisco and Microsoft and simplifies the user experience.

 "The plan was to double our turnover again this year but considering that our customers haven’t been in the office we weren’t able to achieve this" says Vemun Waksvik, VP of marketing at Synergy SKY.

 However, Christmas came early for the company that landed a global certification deal with Cisco this week.
 The certification will substantially increase the company’s market access and could potentially get the company into several of the largest corporations in the world.